University of Wisconsin–Madison

 • Other Pharmacy TAs should complete the training that is recommended by their course coordinator.
 Depending on your program and/or teaching assignment, you may be asked to complete an additional training or review teaching support information within Canvas.

-For more information, please contact Lindy Stoll and Kate Rotzenberg
+For more information, please contact Lindy Stoll and Kate Rotzenberg.

-Graduate Assistant Equity Workshop
+Graduate Assistants Equity Workshops

 Required for all first-time TAs